ankane/chartkick/README.md

 - Removed `window.Chartkick = {...}` way to set config - use `Chartkick.configure` instead
 - Removed support for the Google Charts jsapi loader - use loader.js instead

-### 2.0

-Breaking changes

-- Chart.js is now the default adapter if multiple are loaded - yay open source!
-- Axis types are automatically detected - no need for `discrete: true`
-- Better date support - dates are no longer treated as UTC

 ## Credits

 Chartkick uses [iso8601.js](https://github.com/Do/iso8601.js) to parse dates and times.